multiversx/mx-docs/docs/wallet/web-wallet.md

 ![img](/wallet/web-wallet/guardian_sendTx2.png)

-And on the last step you have to check your authenticator tool in order to get the code and introduce it:
+In the last step, you will need to check your authenticator tool to retrieve the Guardian code (2FA code) and enter it for verification.
+See picture below:

 ![img](/wallet/web-wallet/guardian_sendTx3.png)

 ### **Unguarding your account**

 Unguarding your account consists of sending an ```UnGuardAccount``` transaction to your own address.
-You can do it by simply using the **Unguard Account** button fromt he Guardian section:
+You can do it by simply using the **Unguard Account** button from the Guardian section:

 ![img](/wallet/web-wallet/guardian_unguard.png)